GitTrolls/firebase-cms/README.md

 You'll need to manually add your first admin account.
 To generate a hashcode for it...

 1) Run `npm run hashcode` and enter your email.
-Copy hashcode
+Copy hasocode
 2) Create new entry in your firebaseDB under, `/admins/{HASCODE}/{EMAIL}`
 3) Create user in firebase user management with same email.